- The German philosopher Friedrich Nietzsche framed the Greek gods Apollo and Dionysus as emblems of two fundamental forces of human nature.

 - In general, Apollo represents forces related to order and logic while Dionysus is related to chaos and irrationality.

 - The Apollonian and Dionysian dichotomy remains a useful way to view art, psychology, and society.

 We all know the kind of person who likes to impose order on every situation.
-They want reason, logic, precise definitions, and despise chaos.
-Likewise, we all know people who throw order to the wind, follow every impulse they have, are drawn to chaos, and hate restraints on them.
+They favor reason, logic, and precise definitions, while they despise chaos.
+Likewise, we all know people who throw order to the wind, follow every impulse they have, are drawn to chaos, and hate restraints.

 While most of us would look at these kinds of people and see nothing more than personality differences, Friedrich Nietzsche saw an enduring dichotomy inside all of us which emerges from nature itself and can be applied to art, psychology, ethics, and politics.

 The Apollonian and Dionysian